askimed/nf-test/docs/plugins/using-plugins.md

 1. nf-test releases are independent from plugin releases
 2. it is easier for third-parties to develop and maintain plugins
-3. it is possible to use private repositories to ingerate private/protected code in plugins without sharing them
+3. it is possible to use private repositories to integrate private/protected code in plugins without sharing them

-For this purpose, we integrated the following plugin system that provides (a) the posiibility to extend exisiting classes with custom methods (e.g. `path(filename).fasta`) and (2) to etends nf-test with new methods.
+For this purpose, we integrated the following plugin system that provides (a) the possibility to extend existing classes with custom methods (e.g. `path(filename).fasta`) and (2) to extends nf-test with new methods.

 ## Using Plugins